 Sadly, Junebud recently reached a stage where it lacked the funds necessary to continue operations.
 This is in part because we had been unable to grow MilMo large enough, but most importantly because we failed to reach any new agreement for the paid development of new games.
 We worked long and hard to save the company but finally had to accept the realities of the situation.
 It has yet to be decided what will happen to MilMo.
 Ownership of the intellectual property has passed to the manager of Junebuds's estate, who is working with the previous management team to look for solutions.
 In the meantime, a die-hard team of ex-developers, who are now neither employed nor paid, have volunteered to keep the game up for as long as the servers have been paid for.
 All user data and all game code has been backed up to make sure it's possible to restart the service in the future if the opportunity to do so presents itself.

 All I can say is that we expect to know more within a few weeks once we have had time to better assess the different options.
 On behalf of the Junebud Crew, I wish to thank our wonderful players, our partners in creating a unique internet destination where imagination, at least for a little while, has been able to run free.

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+?
+I certainly hope so.
+In the meanwhile, I'm not deleting any games or wiping out any bookmarks... both of these titles are staying right where they are on my PC.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to firstname.lastname@example.org!